Books & films

 But now a different kind of war is unleashed - a war amongst the islanders themselves.
 And as Jean, now a young woman, begins to question everything, she soon discovers not only the truth about her family, but the full implication of her own deceptions.

 Beyond Summerland is a page-turning story of ordinary people in extraordinary times, and a tale of long-buried family secrets.
 It explores suspicion and prejudice, female friendship, and the fictions we cling to when we cannot afford to let them go; it is also a story of survival and the dangers of finding oneself on the wrong side of history.

 The Girl From The Channel Islands Novel, re-publication, 2022

-Lecoat’s first novel, The Girl From The Channel Islands, is re-published in the UK by Polygon in July 2022 following international success.
+Lecoat’s debut novel, The Girl From The Channel Islands, was originally published in the UK by Polygon in 2020, and re-published in 2022.
 It made both the New York Times and Der Spiegel bestseller lists in 2021, and is now published in thirteen territories: